AminahAsif/Mri-Brain-Tumor-uq-xai-fairness/README.md

 ### 4. Fairness Audit

 - Simulated age and gender demographics based on epidemiological literature, disclosed clearly, not treated as real clinical data
-- Fairlearn equalized odds difference < 0.1 for all four classes
+- Per-class Fairlearn Equalized Odds differences stayed under 0.1 for every class; the largest single value was 0.0692 (meningioma/gender)
-- AIF360 Reweighing: gender disparate impact 0.9703 → 1.0000
+- AIF360 disparate impact: 0.9703 (gender), 0.9485 (age group)
+- Largest per-class Demographic Parity gap: 0.2804 (meningioma/age) — this tracks the simulated age-prior assigned to meningioma in the demographic simulation itself, not a measured disparity in the model (see `docs/limitations.md`)
 - Finding: the 61+ age group represents 38.1% of high-uncertainty predictions vs 26.3% of the test set, an 11.8-percentage-point gap, and the model is least confident on the most under-represented group
 - Artifact robustness: JPEG compression robust (~90% at q=50); severe Gaussian blur degrades to ~55%; real directional motion blur (5–15px) degrades to as low as 57%; additive Gaussian sensor noise degrades more gradually, to ~73% at the highest tested noise level